Thanks to our friends at the Early Childhood Education Linkage System (ECELS) for this article.

-Colds, coughs and runny noses are more common in the winter than in any other season.
-Poor circulation of air, dry heated air and crowded indoor spaces make it easier to share germs that make people sick.
+Colds, coughs, and runny noses are more common in the winter than in other seasons.
+Poor air circulation, dry heated air, and crowded indoor spaces make it easier for germs to spread, which can lead to people getting sick.

 Colds

-After three years of age, children in child care for a year or more have fewer colds than those who have not built immunity by being in group care.
+After three years of age, children in child care for a year or more have fewer colds than those who have not developed immunity through group care.

 At least 100 different kinds of viruses can cause cold symptoms.
-The symptoms include runny nose, a scratchy or sore throat, headache, cough, sneezing, fussiness, muscle aches or tiredness.
+The symptoms include a runny nose, a scratchy or sore throat, headache, cough, sneezing, fussiness, muscle aches, or tiredness.
 Some children may have a low-grade fever.
 A mild rise in temperature indicates that the body is working to fight a problem.
 A fever helps the body fight infection.
-These fevers do not need treatment as long as the child is not uncomfortable.
+These fevers do not require treatment as long as the child remains comfortable.

 No medication cures the common cold.
 Multiple research studies confirm that over-the-counter cold medications are not helpful and may cause complications.